opentracing-contrib/java-specialagent/README.md

 2. For jdk1.8
     ```bash
-    java -Xbootclasspath/a:$JAVA_HOME/lib/tools.jar -jar opentracing-specialagent-1.1.0.jar <PID>
+    java -Xbootclasspath/a:$JAVA_HOME/lib/tools.jar -jar opentracing-specialagent-LATEST.jar <PID>
     ```

 3. For jdk9+
     ```bash
-    java -jar opentracing-specialagent-1.1.0.jar <PID>
+    java -jar opentracing-specialagent-LATEST.jar <PID>
     ```

 ## Configuration

 The <ins>SpecialAgent</ins> exposes a simple pattern for configuration of <ins>SpecialAgent</ins>, the <ins>Instrumentation Plugins</ins>, as well as <ins>Tracer Plugins</ins>.
-The configuration pattern is based on system properties, which can be defined on the command-line, in a properties file, or in [@AgentRunner.Config](#configuring-agentrunner):
+The configuration pattern is based on system properties, which can be defined on the command-line, in a properties file, or in [@AgentRunner.Config](#configuring-agentrunner) for JUnit tests:

-1. Properties passed on the command-line via `-D${PROPERTY}=...` override same-named properties defined in layers below.
+1. Properties passed on the command-line via `-D${PROPERTY}=...` override same-named properties defined in layers below...

 2. The [@AgentRunner.Config](#configuring-agentrunner) annotation allows one to define log level and transformation event logging settings.
-Properties defined in the `@Config` annotation override same-named properties defined in layers below.
+Properties defined in the `@Config` annotation override same-named properties defined in layers below...

-3. The `-Dconfig=${PROPERTIES_FILE}` command-line argument can be specified to have the <ins>SpecialAgent</ins> load property names from a `${PROPERTIES_FILE}`.
-Properties defined in the `${PROPERTIES_FILE}` override same-named properties defined in the layer below.
+3. The `-Dconfig=${PROPERTIES_FILE}` command-line argument can be specified for <ins>SpecialAgent</ins> to load property names from a `${PROPERTIES_FILE}`.
+Properties defined in the `${PROPERTIES_FILE}` override same-named properties defined in the layer below...

 4. The <ins>SpecialAgent</ins> has a `default.properties` file that defines default values for properties that need to be defined.

 ### Selecting the <ins>Tracer Plugin</ins>

-The <ins>SpecialAgent</ins> supports 2 ways to connect to a OpenTracing-compatible tracer:
+The <ins>SpecialAgent</ins> supports OpenTracing-compatible tracers.
+There are 2 ways to connect a tracer to the <ins>SpecialAgent</ins> runtime:

 1. **Internal <ins>Tracer Plugins</ins>**